Azure/portaldocs/portal-sdk/templates/portalfx-extension-onboarding-developer-guide.md

     uriFormat: "//{0}.demo.ext.azure.com",
    ```

    NOTE: Extension using legacy DIY URLs must use a standard CNAME pattern.
-    Create CNAMEs using [Microsoft's DNS](http://msinterface/form.aspx?ID=4260) (use any Azure property as the identity).
+   Create DOGFOOD/PROD CNAMEs using [Microsoft's DNS](http://msinterface/form.aspx?ID=4260) (use any Azure property as the identity).
+   Create National Cloud CNAMEs using each cloud's process (search for "DNS" on their wiki pages for more info - http://aka.ms/fairfax http://aka.ms/blackforest http://aka.ms/mooncake)

 | Environment     | URL                                        |
 |-----------------|--------------------------------------------|